digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 The sequencer service operates in active-active mode, which means that all sequencer instances can accept and process Canton protocol API requests.
 This has benefits for both scaling and availability.

-Deploying a sequencer depends on business requirements which may impact deployment configurations such as load balancing configurations and whether the synchronizer is fully or only partially decentralized.
+Deploying a sequencer depends on business requirements which may impact deployment configurations such as load balancing configurations and whether the sync domain is fully or only partially decentralized.

 Sequencer service load balancing options
 ========================================

-The sequencer service has several clients: participant, mediator, and synchronizer manager. mTLS between these clients is unavailable at the time of writing.
+The sequencer service has several clients: participant, mediator, and sync domain manager. mTLS between these clients is unavailable at the time of writing.

 The two available load-balancing options are shown in the diagram below.